openconfig/gnsi/credentialz/README.md

 ## Bootstrap / Assumptions

-The `gNSI.credentialz` API allows for changing of the existing credentials.
+The `gNSI.credentialz` API allows changing existing SSH credentials.
 Therefore credentials should be set up before credential RPCs are executed.

 The following files are expected to be created during the bootstrap process: